 I will say two things here: 1) If you haven’t watched ESPN’s five-part 30 for 30 documentary, “O.J.: Made in America,” you should do so immediately, and 2) His play from 1972-76 could only be rivaled by Jim Brown.

 The last full-time two-way player in NFL history set a standard for toughness that no player since has embodied.
 I usually bristle when someone older than me calls my generation soft, but when Chuck Bednarik said it, I believed him.

 1970 NFL Draft – Pittsburgh Steelers

 Bradshaw led the Steelers to four Super Bowls in six seasons and did so in a variety of ways.
 As one of the last quarterbacks in NFL history to call his own plays, Bradshaw beat the Vikings in Super Bowl IX calling a conservative rushing attack and then took to the air to win the last three.

 Campbell’s arrival immediately turned the Oilers into Super Bowl contenders and they played the Steelers for the AFC championship in his first two seasons.
 Sadly, his punishing style of running could not sustain itself and he only played eight seasons.
 His performance during that time was great enough to put him in the Hall of Fame.

 1998 NFL Draft – Indianapolis Colts

-The only player to win a Super Bowl as the starting quarterback with two different teams retired as the all-time career leader in passing yards and touchdown passes.
+The first player to win a Super Bowl as the starting quarterback with two different teams retired as the all-time career leader in passing yards and touchdown passes.
 The Associated Press also named him NFL MVP a record five times.

 — Written by Aaron Tallent, who is part of the Athlon Contributor Network.
 Tallent is a writer whose articles have appeared in The Sweet Science, FOX Sports’ Outkick the Coverage, Liberty Island and The Washington Post.
 Follow him on Twitter at @AaronTallent.